-The UMBPF is committed to reducing the incidence and severity of domestic violence by recognizing it as a significant societal problem and dealing with it as a serious criminal offense.
-As a result, the UMBPF will strive to educate victims of their legal rights, advise victims of the help that is available and encourage victims to seek legal and social assistance, hold abusers accountable for their actions and make arrests when there is evidence of injury consistent with warrantless arrest criteria.
+UMBPD is committed to reducing the incidence and severity of domestic violence by recognizing it as a significant societal problem and dealing with it as a serious criminal offense.
+As a result, UMBPD will strive to educate victims of their legal rights, advise victims of the help that is available, and encourage victims to seek legal and social assistance, hold abusers accountable for their actions, and make arrests when there is evidence of injury consistent with warrantless arrest criteria.

-Domestic violence is a physical injury, or the threat of physical injury committed by a person in an intimate relationship with the victim.
-Intimate relationship refers to relationships that are heterosexual or homosexual and have a sexual or emotional component, or have had a sexual or emotional component.
+Domestic violence is a physical injury or the threat of physical injury committed by a person in an intimate relationship with the victim.
+Intimate relationship refers to relationships that are heterosexual or homosexual and have a sexual or emotional component or have had a sexual or emotional component.

-- 1. Persons involved in an intimate relationship are partners who: - a.
-Are married, separated, or divorced - b.
-Live or have lived together - c.
-Have children in common - d.
-Date or have dated, but do not live or have never lived together. - 2.
-Persons not involved in an intimate relationship are: - a.
-Other family members such as children or parents. - b.
-Individuals living together in a situation in which the relationship is usually not considered intimate, such as dormitory or rooming arrangements.
+- A. Persons involved in an intimate relationship are partners who: - 2.
+Are married, separated, or divorced

+- 3. Live or have lived together - 4.
+Have children in common - 5.
+Date or have dated, but do not live or have never lived together - B. Persons not involved in an intimate relationship are: - 3.
+Other family members such as children or parents - 4.
+Individuals living together in a situation in which the relationship is usually not considered intimate, such as dormitory or rooming arrangements

-If there is an existing temporary protection order or peace order already in place, the investigating officer shall determine whether the perpetrator has violated the order and respond appropriately as provided by law for such violations.
-The UMBPF does not issue orders of protection, but uses the services of the Baltimore City Sheriff's Office.
+If there is an existing temporary protection order or peace order in place, the investigating officer shall determine whether the perpetrator has violated the order and respond appropriately as provided by law for such violations.
+UMBPD does not issue orders of protection, but uses the services of the Baltimore City Sheriff's Office.

-If there is not an existing temporary protection order or peace order already in place, the UMBPF can assist with filing restraining orders that may take the form of protective/peace orders (interim, temporary, and final) issued by the District Court 1400 North Ave. and shall be served immediately by law enforcement officers.
+If there is not an existing temporary protection order or peace order in place, UMBPD can assist with filing restraining orders that may take the form of protective/peace orders (interim, temporary, and final) issued by the District Court (1400 North Ave.) and which shall be served immediately by law enforcement officers.

-The UMBPF provides victims/witnesses with literature and programs, which assist with victim assistance and related community services available within the serviced area.
-Information pertaining to these services include but are not limited to: University of Maryland, Baltimore Police Force Victim Assistance/Incident Information Form, "UMB Safety Begins with You: A Guide to Campus Security" booklet, TurnAround Counseling Services, Roberta's House Counseling Services, House of Ruth Domestic Violence Counseling and Housing Services, UMB Employee Assistance Program, and the Baltimore State's Attorney Office.
+UMBPD provides victims/witnesses with literature and programs that assist with victim assistance and related community services available within the serviced area.
+Information pertaining to these services includes, but is not limited to: University of Maryland, Baltimore Police Department Victim Assistance/Incident Information Form; Safety Begins With You: A Guide to Campus Security booklet; TurnAround, Inc., counseling services; Roberta's House counseling services; House of Ruth domestic violence counseling and housing services; UMB Employee Assistance Program; and the Baltimore City State's Attorney's Office.

-Domestic violence programs in Baltimore City:
+Domestic violence programs in Baltimore: